dllatas/chumpi/README.md

 Teseo reads a directory that contains a relational db schema defined in several config files.

-Each config file defines a table, therefore it has a property that has a name and another optional property in case the table has parent tables.
+Each config file defines a table, therefore it has a property that has a name and another optional property in case the table has master tables.

-Teseo will provide the order in which the tables should be created in a db to avoid issues around a children not having a parent.
+Teseo will provide the order in which the tables should be created in a db to avoid issues around a detail not having a master.

 Teseo is the spanish name for the mythical greek king Theseus.
 He managed to find his way in the Labyrinth, similar to the library finding the order of the files.